karmab/kcli/README.md

 ## additional parameters for plan files

 - *profile* name of one of your profile
 - *scripts* path of a custom script to inject with cloudinit.
 Note that it will override cmds part.
-You can either specify a full path or relative to where you re running kcli
+You can either specify a full path or relative to where you're running kcli
+- *ip1* Primary ip
+- *ip2* Secondary ip
+- *ip3* Third ip
+- *ip4* Fourth ip

 ## TODO

-- include README.md and man file in package
-- upload to pypi
 - ansible dynamic inventory
 - ansible_playbook in deployment to apply to the deployment of a plan
 - progress bar when applicable